Bill Howard: Biography

 Raised in New Jersey, Howard graduated from Holy Cross High School in Delran in 1987 and from the University of Scranton (Pennsylvania) in 1991 with majors in Philosophy and English, and a concentration in communications.
 From 1988 to 1990, he was sports editor of the student newspaper, The Aquinas.

 Secular journalism experience

 Howard joined Forbes Newspapers in Somerville, New Jersey, in July 1992 and served as the primary sportswriter and copy editor of The Metuchen-Edison Review and Highland Park Herald weekly community newspapers.
 In January 1995, he joined the staff of College Sports magazine in Whitehouse Station, N.J., where he was the primary copy editor of seven professional and college sports yearbooks, and a copy editor and occasional contributor to College Sports monthly magazine.
-He continued his sportswriting as a feature writer for publications by the National Hockey League's Dallas Stars, Major League Baseball's Texas Rangers and Mesquite Championship Rodeo from 1997-2005.
+He continued his sportswriting as a feature writer for publications by the National Hockey League's Dallas Stars, Major League Baseball's Texas Rangers and Mesquite Championship Rodeo from 1997 to 2005.